The Philadelphia Region

 Cell: (267) 249-0529 Cell: (215) 802-9732

-Incoming students who want to reserve a space in the dorm must send a $250 dorm deposit in the form of a check made out to "Westminster Theological Seminary" to the attention of the Student Affairs Office after full admission has been granted.
+Incoming students who want to reserve a space in the dorm must send a $250 dorm deposit in the form of a check made out to "Westminster Theological Seminary" to the attention of the Student Development Office after full admission has been granted.
 (For international students, full admission is attained upon the successful completion of the affidavit of support.)
 The dorm deposit should accompany the completed dorm application.
 This deposit is non-refundable, provided there is room for the student in the dorm.
 Rooms are awarded on a first-deposits-received basis.

-After an incoming student sends in a dorm deposit with a dorm application, he or she will receive notification from the Student Affairs Office that they have been received and that the student’s name has been placed on the dorm waiting list.
-Once all dorm applications and dorm deposits have been received from incoming students, Student Affairs will assign rooms.
+After an incoming student sends in a dorm deposit with a dorm application, he or she will receive notification from the Student Development Office that they have been received and that the student’s name has been placed on the dorm waiting list.
+Once all dorm applications and dorm deposits have been received from incoming students, Student Development will assign rooms.
 This usually happens in April.
 By May 1st, all incoming students will be notified either confirming a room reservation and check-in times or explaining that the dorm is full and that off-campus housing will need to be secured.
 International students who are applying to the dorm are strongly encouraged to begin completing their affidavit of support very early in order to have a good standing on the waiting list.
 A link to the affidavit of support form can be found at Affidavit of Support.

 Once dorm rooms are finalized for first-year full-time students studying during the regular academic year, any rooms remaining vacant for part or all of the summer are then awarded to DMin students for their summer modules.
-Please keep in mind that the number of rooms left vacant in the summer is extremely limited, especially later in the summer as the new students begin to arrive early for Fall Semester.
+Please keep in mind that the number of rooms left vacant in the summer is extremely limited, especially later in the summer as the new students begin to arrive early for the Fall Semester.

-DMin students who want to reserve a room in the dorm must send a $50 dorm deposit in the form of a check made out to "Westminster Theological Seminary" to the attention of the Student Affairs Office after full admission has been granted.
+DMin students who want to reserve a room in the dorm must send a $50 dorm deposit in the form of a check made out to "Westminster Theological Seminary" to the attention of the Student Development Office after full admission has been granted.
 (For international students, full admission is attained upon the successful completion of the affidavit of support.)
 The dorm deposit should accompany the completed dorm application.
 This deposit is non-refundable, provided there is room for the student in the dorm.
 Rooms are awarded on a first-deposits-received basis.